FYP-19/IoT-and-Communication/README.md

 # IoT and Communication Solution 📡🚀

 This project integrates hardware and software components to create a versatile image classification system.
 Upon activation, triggered by a microswitch, a camera module captures images and saves them to an SD card.
-A deep learning model deployed on a microcontroller retrieves these images, conducts classification, and transmits the results to a receiver via a transmitter.
+A deep learning model deployed on the microcontroller retrieves these images, conducts classification, and transmits the results to the receiver via a transmitter.
 Once received, the classification results are updated in a Firebase cloud database.

 ## Getting Started 🏁
 ### Prerequisites